Skip to main content

 RazerGenie allows the management of Razer peripherals.

-Xbox
+Xbox Accessories

 Since Nitrux 3.5.0, we include the xpadneo and xone drivers for Xbox One and Xbox One X|S accessories, which include support for wireless controllers.
-Previously, only wired controllers worked as we only relied on the HID driver in the kernel (xpad), this driver also supports Xbox 360 controllers.
+Previously, only wired controllers worked as we relied on the HID driver in the kernel (xpad); this driver also supports Xbox 360 controllers.

 • xpadneo, an Advanced Linux Driver for Xbox One Wireless Controller (shipped with Xbox One S).

 • xone, a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
-It is a modern replacement for xpad, aiming to be compatible with Microsoft’s Game Input Protocol (GIP).
+It is a modern replacement for the xpad driver and aims to be compatible with Microsoft’s Game Input Protocol (GIP).

 sudo overlayroot-chroot